Gwindor-Aut/FHTimetable/README.md

 ##How does the WebApp work?

 1. Select your course of studies and year
+2. Select a View (Month, Week, Day)
-2. Take a look at the timetable
+3. Take a look at the timetable

-Placeholder
-Placeholder
-Placeholder
-Placeholder

-#TODO - nur fürs Projekt - kommt später raus! :)

-Anzeige eines kompletten Monats (Desktop)
-Anzeige einer Woche (Desktop, Tablet)
-Anzeige einzelner Tage (Überall)

-Vor/Zurück Button, evtl swipen am Tablet/Smartphone?

-ColorChange - Tag/Nacht Modi

-Wochenende, Freie Tage kennzeichnen

-Prüfungstage (Prüfungen) hervorheben

-Speichern des Stundenplans lokal

-#Nice to have:

-Gebäudegrundriss

 ### used sources